ab5w/Curriculum-vitae/craig-parker-cv.md

 #### Experience highlights

-* Deployed and managed a large scale infrastructure of over 2000 nodes with puppet and puppetdb.
+* Deployed and managed a large scale clustered infrastructure of over 2000 nodes with multi-master puppet, and puppetdb.
 * Provisioned and managed a 40 node hadoop cluster with Cloudera and puppet.
 * Automated the adding of servers to backups, puppet and monitoring.
 * Automated the deployment of virtual cPanel linux servers.